Modulos/data_copilot/README.rst

     make run-dev

-This command will start the DataCopilot service in development mode.
+This command will start the Data Copilot service in development mode.
 Now, whenever you make changes to your code, those changes will be immediately reflected in the running application.

 Build your own Copilot
 ----------------------

-DataCopilot is not just a standalone application, but also a framework that you can use to build your own data processing and analysis tools.
+Data Copilot is not just a standalone application, but also a framework that you can use to build your own data processing and analysis tools.
 Here are the steps to get started:

 1. **Worker Logic:** The worker logic can be found in the `celery_app/apps` directory.
 You can modify the logic here to suit your specific needs.